peilinUWU/rasa/data/nlu.md

 - The weather is good
 - Today
 - Try it out broken
-- What day is it today?
-- What did you eat yesterday?
-- What do you prefer?
-- What is todays date
-- What is your hobbies?
-- What makes you better than a human?
-- What's 1 + 1?
-- What's do YouTube do
-- What's your backend system?
-- Where am I right now?
-- Where am I?
-- Who ?
-- Who are your customers
-- Why don’t you answer?
 - Why is my TRUST score set to 50 after I completed the registration process?
 - Won't you ask me how I am?
 - You'r blue.